JonasTYW/Quantum-RNNs/README.md

 - Number of shots (to add in statistical noise)
 - Noise mapping (to simulate quantum computer noise)

 For quantum computers, we are likely to use super-conducting qubits, either from IBM or AWS.
+For cleaner qubits, we should also take a look at ion-trap QCs.
+Perhaps we should maybe explore whether it is possible to use QA somehow?
+For D-wave, but unlikely.

 ### VQC structure

-Structure of VQC

-Basically, how do we want the circuit to look?
-Fully entangling, how many rotations, how to entangle, how many qlayers?
+Basically, we also need to discuss how the circuit structure (that would need to be trained) would look like.
+A few considerations we need to have:
+- Entangling layer: How do we want the qubits to talk to each other?
+While it is possible for simulators to entangle however we want, for actual quantum computers, we have to think about the entangling layer a bit more closely
+- Rotations: How many rotations?
+1 rotation (in a certain direction?), or multiple?
+Theoretically speaking 2 should be enough, but experimentally, 3 might be better
+- Number of layers: How many times to repeat the structure?

+Perhaps we should also ask Khrystyna to explain her work again.

 ### Type of Model and Optimizer